AdobeDocs/livefyre.pt-BR/help/implementation/c-app-integrations/c-trending-integration.md

 `siteId`

-Forneça a ID do site para mostrar as coleções somente de um único site na sua rede.
+Forneça a ID do site para mostrar as Coleções somente de um único site em sua Rede.
 (Opcional.)

 ```
 var trending = new Trending({